 We will decide upon strategies and activities to support your child at home with you, during their review meetings.
 These strategies are usually easy to transfer between home and nursery.
-We will loan you resources from the nursery or the toy library that you may need to help with these,
+We will lend you resources from the nursery or the toy library that you may need to help with these,

-We often run family days which will help you to understand the strategies that we use in PECC.
+We often run family days which will help you to understand the strategies that we use in Portman.
 We may be able to offer you or help you to access to individual training in specific support strategies relevant to your child.

 If our Inset days or staff meetings are related to your child’s special needs or disability we will invite you to join us.

 If we undertake action research into areas or issues that may affect your child we will invite you to participate